Ambassador shooting: Russia pushes back on Turkey's Gulenist claim

 Turkish security forces eventually killed Altintas, Turkey's Interior Ministry said.

-Altintas was not on police duty at the time, having taken a one-day sick leave Monday, Turkish state news agency Anadolu reported.
+Altintas was not on police duty at the time, having taken sick leave Monday, Turkish state news agency Anadolu reported.
 Investigators are checking whether he'd had any connection with Russian Embassy staff, according to Anadolu.

 Officials with Ankara's Cankaya district, which operates the art center, said Wednesday that Altintas bypassed an X-ray machine at the center by showing his police identification.
 As a police officer, Altintas would have been permitted to carry a firearm at all times.